christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

-To plot the file $projected\_data\_buffer.csv$ with a KDE plot (Kernel Density Estimate plot), we're going to use Python with the Pandas libraries for data manipulation and Seaborn for visualization.
+To plot the file projected_data_buffer.csv with a KDE plot (Kernel Density Estimate plot), we're going to use Python with the Pandas libraries for data manipulation and Seaborn for visualization.
 The KDE plot is an excellent alternative to the dispersion graph (scatter plot) because it represents the probability density of the data points, which is particularly useful for identifying regions with high data concentration.

 **Alternatives to the use of Scatter Plot**